No products in the cart.

 This program is a recorded webinar.

-This webinar was recorded live on August 8-9, 2019 and the follow up session will be recorded on October 4, 2019.
+This webinar was recorded live on August 8-9, 2019 and the follow up session was recorded on October 4, 2019.
 The Exam Prep webinar recording in CD or Download format, including all seminar materials, is available now.

 Please note: Because we cannot know exactly what specific questions and issues the bar will test on, and their “potential topic list” is vast, our program covers most of those topics that the bar lists they might test, but not all.
 This means that we cannot guarantee every single question or issue that appears on your exam is covered in our course (that would pretty much be impossible).
 We also strongly recommend you begin studying for the exam early – as early as summer.
 Last minute studying, even with the help of this course, is always a risky proposition when it comes to such a difficult exam covering so many areas of criminal law.